The Manakov-Zakharov-Ward model as an integrable decoupling limit of the membrane: Introduction

 \subsection{The Manakov-Zakharov-Ward model}

 Classically integrable field theories in dimensions higher than $(1+1)$ are rare, especially those of the $\sigma$-model type, which are abundant in $(1+1)$ dimensions (see \cite{Hoare:2021dix,Demulder:2023bux} for recent reviews).
 A notable exception is the Manakov-Zakharov-Ward (MZW) model \cite{Manakov:1981,Ward:1988}, an integrable field theory in $(1+2)$ dimensions.
 It arises via dimensional reduction from the anti-self-dual Yang-Mills equations in $(2+2)$-dimensional spacetime.
-This reduction involves assuming that the gauge potentials are independent of one spatial coordinate, resulting in a \textit{non-Lorentz invariant} system in $(1+2)$ dimensions.
+This reduction involves assuming that the gauge potentials are independent of one spatial coordinate, resulting in a \textit{non-Lorentz invariant} system in $(1+2)$ dimensions.\footnote{As a recent approach to obtain new integrable models in higher dimensions, let us mention \cite{Sergyeyev_2025}.}